FAQ2025-08-07T12:38:44+01:00

 We hope this explains why there are shorter pieces in your load of logs.
 It is worth remembering that these are ideal for starting the fire and you are still getting the same volume of logs that you are paying for.

 At Walker’s Logs, we only use good burning British hardwoods.
-We cut and dry all of our logs on-site and the species of timber we take from our suppliers do vary, so typically no two loads will be exactly the same.
-We also have three processing machines and our processors can have different cutting schedules.
-Our stocks are constantly rotating and because of this, we are not able to deliver any species-specific loads.
+We cut and dry all our logs on site and the species of timber we receive from our suppliers do vary, but we only use good burning hardwoods such as ash and beech.
+Our stocks are constantly rotating and because of this, we are not able to deliver any species specific loads.
+If you would like to know what what species your load consists of, please let us know at point of order and we can let you know.

 The products that are delivered with a pallet and bulk bags are delivered using an external delivery company.
-This is because with our own vehicles we do not have the equipment to move the pallets off the back of the trucks, whereas the external delivery that we use do.
+This is because with out own vehicles we do not have the equipment to move the pallets off the back of the trucks, whereas the external delivery company that we use do.

 If you’re in our local delivery area we would always recommend you have one of our loose loads delivered.
 As these are delivered through Walker’s Logs, the delivery is in our control, so we are able to offer more guidance on any queries you might have regarding delivery.
 The vehicles we use for local deliveries are a lot more accessible and tend to get into the majority of our local customers’ driveways.

-We can only offer our stacking service on our loose loads of logs, so if you’ve ordered a palleted product or our Kiln Dried Log Bags there will not be an option for the stacking service.
+We can only offer our stacking service on our loose loads of logs, so if you’ve ordered a palleted product, our Kiln Dried Logs Bags, or a load of offcuts there will not be an option for the stacking service.

-If you’re in our local area, and if you’ve ordered one of our loose loads of logs, then yes, we can stack your logs for you at an additional cost.
-We charge £35.00 to stack a single load of logs and £70.00 to stack a double load of logs.
-This price is based on the driver being able to get his vehicle relatively close to where the logs need to be stacked.
-We are unable to offer stacking on locations that are a long distance from the parked vehicle, or up/down lots of steps.
-We are also currently unable to enter and stack inside customer homes.
+If you’re in our local delivery area, and if you’ve ordered one of our loose loads, then yes, we can stack your logs for you at an additional cost.
+The price for our stacking service is based on the driver being able to get their vehicle relatively close to where the logs need to be stacked.

 We can deliver our logs nationwide and we offer free delivery within England and Wales, but unfortunately, our team in the Cotswolds aren’t able to deliver our palleted products or travel nationwide.
 The Walker’s Logs team can deliver to all our local customers when ordering our loose loads and delivery is typically carried out on a 3.5 Tonne vehicle – These are tipper trucks.
 Loose loads are typically tipped at the property upon delivery or an optional stacking service can be added.
 We can deliver our loose, local loads to the following postcode areas; GL, OX, SN, CV & WR.